 St. Nicholas Church, Demre, Turkey

-When visiting Demre in Turkey, a recommended stop is St. Nicholas Church (now Santa Claus Museum), where you can visit the original resting place of St Nicholas of Myra.
+When visiting Demre in Turkey, a recommended stop is St. Nicholas Church (now Santa Claus Museum), where you can see the original resting place of St Nicholas of Myra.

 The Miracle of the Grain:

-Nowadays, the church is a popular attraction for tourists and pilgrims, who wish to pay homage to the former bishop of Myra.
-Over the centuries, many churches around the world have been named after St. Nicholas, but the original church still stands here in Demre.
-During a visit, look out for its beautiful walls, ceiling frescos, and floor mosaics, whilst immersing yourself in the church’s surroundings to commemorate the life of the real St. Nicholas many centuries ago.
+Nowadays, the church is a popular attraction for tourists and pilgrims who wish to pay homage to the former bishop of Myra.
+Over the centuries, many churches worldwide have been named after St. Nicholas, but the original church still stands here in Demre.
+During a visit, look out for its beautiful walls, ceiling frescos, and floor mosaics whilst immersing yourself in the church’s surroundings to commemorate the life of the real St. Nicholas many centuries ago.